LucaB97/ReinforcementLearning/README.md

 • "Play_Quentin", together with "Quentin_DQN" allow the user to play the game.

-• The files "quentin_sz7_ep25_black" and "quentin_sz7_ep25_black" were produced using the "Project.ipynb" file
+• The files "quentin_sz7_ep25_black" and "quentin_sz7_ep25_black" are two agents, produced using the "Project.ipynb" file.